CoderDojoSV/beginner-python/Day-7/README.md

 	    target_x = random.randint(30, 610)
 	    target_y = random.randint(30, 450)

 Any time we want to change one of the game's variables inside of a function, the very first line must tell it which variables will be changed by using the "global" keyword.
-Otherwise this function would have created a new variable called target_x and target_y that would only exist within the function (not in the game loop).
+Otherwise this function would have created a new variable called target_x and target_y that would only exist within the function (not modifying the variable in the game loop).

 ###Part 5 - Detecting Target Collisions